An Inside Look at Car Costs, Part Two

 By turning off the engine while having to stop for quite a long time, such as while parking in front of a store, even for just a short while.
 Thankfully, with most of today’s modern cars, the engine has the ability to shut down automatically if the onboard computer detects that the engine has been idle for 40 seconds or more.
 Then, all the driver has to do is simply to step on the throttle to reactivate the engine.
 Another thing worth considering is to periodically check the quality of the car emission.
 If the emission quality is poor, perhaps it is time to get the car serviced.

-The experts provided quite a lot of information to take in!
+Eric and Jay provided quite a lot of information to take in!
 Take their advice to heart to maintain the life (and affordability) of your vehicle.
 Don’t wait for a major problem to occur—maintain regular checks and optimize your car for your surroundings.
 Be sure to be prepared in case of emergency.
 Don’t ever be afraid to ask an expert for more car tips and maintenance advice.